Can't afford a sexbot? This one twerks for tips online

 Futurama episode?
 Rick and Morty, maybe?
 Nope, this is real life.

-Far from the first twerking robot CNET has seen, the sexbot in question is named "Cardi-Bot" (inspired by the rapper and former exotic dancer Cardi B).
+Far from the first twerking robot CNET has seen, the sexbot in question is named "Cardi-Bot."
 It's the latest in a long line of PR stunts from CamSoda, an adult camming site that bills itself as "a virtual strip club with no cover."

 CamSoda users have long been able to log on and view live feeds from a variety of adult performers with the option of tipping or paying a premium for a private session.
 Now they can do the same thing with an android that dances.